maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 Please take a note of this link because we will use it very often.

-**This server is accesible ONLY via the VNC session, so do not try to open it from Your local web browser!**
+**This server is accesible ONLY via the VNC session from LAB27 server, so do not try to open it from Your local web browser directly!**